 Recommended: 19 Scary-Good Halloween Cake Recipes

-- 1 devil's food cake mix (regular size)
+- 1 devil's food or orange cake mix (regular size)

 - 1 cup butter, softened